 Headshots are more widely used than ever before.
-From Linkedin profiles, press releases, articles, websites, social media, avatars, business cards, sales collateral to speaking engagements, headshots are something you should have handy and updated at all times.
+From LinkedIn profiles, press releases, articles, websites, social media, avatars, business cards, sales collateral to speaking engagements, headshots are something you should have handy and updated at all times.

 Often times requests for headshots by an employer, conference, newspaper, magazine etc. can have short turnaround times.
 Taking a headshot takes time to plan in terms of attire, location, looks, processing.
 If you don’t plan ahead, you can easily wind up with something rushed, unflattering, forced or inappropriate for the outlets the photo will be used.

 As a professional headshot photographer in San Francisco, I have worked with a variety of industries, companies and identities over the years.
 Here are some tips and general tutorial guide to prepare for and things to be aware about when booking a professional headshot or trying to take a headshot yourself.
+Below are my tips for taking professional headshots.

 Professional Headshot Examples: https://eddie-hernandez.com/professional-headshots/